 In some cases, students are working full time and choose to live near their job.
 Other students reside with family members who do not live near campus.
 And some commuter students are returning to college after being engaged in other activities such as serving in the military or raising children.
 Whatever your circumstance, UNT is here to help you succeed in your studies and provide a welcoming and supportive environment for you.

 Career path exploration, resume reviews, transferable skills identification, LinkedIn profiles, cover letters, networking, and practice interviews are just a few of the resources offered to you free of charge as a UNT student or alumni!
-To schedule an appointment, find your Career Coach and Internship Specialist in the College Career Community for your major.
+Check out Schedule an Appointment to meet with your Career Coach or Internship Specialist.

 - Commuter Students: Locked Out, Left Out and Growing in Numbers

 - How to Succeed as a Commuter Student: 18 Proven Tips

 - Working On Campus as a Commuter Student